sillsdev/docu-notion/README.md

 ## Slugs

-By default, pages will be given a slug based on the Notion id.
+By default, pages will be given a slug based on the Notion ID.
 For a human-readable URL, add a notion property named `Slug` to your database pages and enter a value in there that will work well in a URL.
 That is, no spaces, ?, #, /, etc.

+See `Options` to require slugs in Notion.

 ## Known Limitations